3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 So I came up with this idea!
 Basically consider it an insurance policy for your printer.
 Think of it like a smoke detector for your house, or seat belt in your car - it’s better to have them & not need them than it is to need them & not have them, & that one day when you do need them they could well save everything!

-The system uses an inductive probe to trigger an automatic `Emergency Stop` when it senses the gantry is too low for the correct Z position `Z0` when Homing Z. The system lays ready but disarmed, then becomes armed once you hit `Home Z` & will trigger if your nozzle misses the Z endstop switch & the gantry lowers past its noraml Z0 position.
+The system uses an inductive probe to trigger an automatic `Emergency Stop` when it senses the gantry is too low for the correct Z position `Z0` when Homing Z.

+The system lays ready but disarmed during normal operation & printing, then becomes armed as soon as you hit `Home Z` & will trigger if your nozzle misses the Z endstop switch & the gantry lowers past its noraml Z0 position.
 It disarms itself once Z homing is complete.

 # REQUIRED PARTS